 Note: In recent years we have had a very high response rate of quality programming proposals through our RFP process.
-In 2012, approximately one-third of the proposals received were accepted.
+In 2023, approximately 40% of the proposals received were accepted.
 We therefore encourage you to review these guidelines carefully to ensure your proposal is a serious contender.

 Additional Guidelines for Consultants